taszap/gitbook-workshop/resource-links/understanding-image-size.md

 # Understanding Image Size

 There are lots of terms for how "big" an image is.
 Words like resolution, file size, pixel count, dots per inch, high-res, are used interchangeably by many.
-Understanding what these words mean can help you get the results you want from Midjourney images.
+Understanding what these words mean can help you get the results you want from madjourney images.

 _This guide is a simplified non-technical way of approaching each concept._